Verun/basket/README.md

 BasketReader and ItemPriceProvider abstract away the fetching of a basket of items and the price of each item in that basket, respectively.

 Main is the entry point for the app.
 Only a few tests have been added for now.

+'mvn package' will build the jar file, and you can run it like so: java -jar /path/to/jarFile.jar